niliproject123/SelectedLanguageGyberish/Readme.md

 # Language Tools for Windows
+You know how you write something and you've think you're on English keyboard, whern you are Hebrew Keyboard?
+And you wrote gyberish?

-Two utilities to help you work with multiple keyboard layouts:
+Two Utilities to help with that:

 ## 1. Language Indicator
-A small colored letter near your cursor showing your current keyboard layout:
+A small colored letter near your cursor showing your current keyboard layout
-- E (Green) - English
-- H (Purple) - Hebrew
-- R (Blue) - Russian
-- A (Orange) - Arabic

 ### Usage
 - Run `LanguageIndicator.exe`